Governance Statement

 Governorhub

 We offer a comprehensive training programme.
 This includes online support from the National Governors Association Learning Link and face to face training sessions throughout the year on pertinent subjects such as finance or understanding school data.
 All new governors receive induction training, an experienced Governor as a mentor and are welcome to see other LGBs in action.
-This is led by Lorraine Bonzie-Mensah our Governance and Finance Manager.
+This is led by Julie Lowe our Governance Manager.
 We believe that this early interaction builds the best understanding of what’s involved and can ensure that new governors feel confident to undertake the role within a very short space of time.
-All governors access safeguarding training through Judicium including modules on Keeping Children Safe in Education, online safety, Prevent and safeguarding for governors.
+All governors access safeguarding training through Judicium including modules on Keeping Children Safe in Education, online safety, Prevent, GDPR and safeguarding for governors.

 National Governors Association Learning Link